Go vs Python

 I reject your false dilemma, programming language advocates

 Which is better, Python or Go?
 Which language should you learn today, and why?
 How do the two compare in performance, ease of learning, scalability, and rapid prototyping?
-Let's find out, in this friendly and accessible overview of Python and Go for beginners, by the author of the For the Love of Go book series.
+Let’s find out, in this friendly and accessible overview of Python and Go for beginners, by the author of For the Love of Go and many other books.

 Python and Go are both awesome